Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 The Architecture Advice Process can help organisations by giving guidance on how to implement ideas that are already familiar to most, but many are inexperienced applying them.
 You can expect:

 * Removing bottlenecks.
-Both top down architecture and hands-on approaches block on people with authority to make decisions, by rebalancing the power dynamics of decision making it is possible to share expertise and remove bottlenecks.
+Both top down architecture and hands-on approaches block on people with authority to make decisions.
+By rebalancing the power dynamics of decision making it is possible to share expertise and remove bottlenecks.
 If you are curious about what is like to introduce this practise see [Elena Stojmilova experience](https://virtualddd.com/facilitating-archdes/team-led-architecture-advice-process/) and [The Architect’s Dilemma: What to Do When You Disagree With a Team’s Decision](https://virtualddd.com/facilitating-archdes/architects-disagreement-team-decision/)
-* Accountability and Responsibility Combined.
-When someone outside a team makes a decision for the team, the implementing team may not feel responsible for the outcome, they might not even implement the decision.
+* Accountability and responsibility combined.
+When someone outside a team makes a decision for the team.
+The implementing team may not feel responsible for the outcome.
+They might not even implement the decision.
 This decentralised practice ensures that the person with the  need is also the one accountable for the result.
 The accountability acts as a necessary brake when required.
 * Open access learning.
 Anyone interested in a decision can read ADRs or attend the AAF to learn more about how a decision happen.

 ### Team Topologies